Irrational numbers on the number line

 When a triangle has a right angle (90°) and squares are made on each of the three sides then the biggest square has the exact same area as the other two squares put together!

-it can simply be written as an equation relating the lengths of the sides a, b and c, like this:
+It can simply be written as an equation relating the lengths of the sides a, b and c, like this:

-for example, 10 can be written as 8+2,7+3,6+4,5+5 but we will prefer it breaking as 9+1 because both 9 and 1 are complete squares.then we do like this:
+for example, 10 can be written as 8+2,7+3,6+4,5+5 but we will prefer it breaking as 9+1 because both 9 and 1 are complete squares.
+Then we do this:

-now if we draw a right angled triangle taking one side as 3 unit, another side as 1 unit then hypotenuse will become √10
+now if we draw a right-angled triangle taking one side as 3 unit, another side as 1 unit then hypotenuse will become √10

 We can easily put this value on the number line.
-Many irrational numbers can be shown on number line using this method
+Many irrational numbers can be shown on the number line using this method

 In the next post, IB Online Tutors will discuss the numbers which can not be written as a sum of two complete square numbers